Email Capt. Rick Stanczyk

 How can we pay for our fishing charter?

-Cash or check is preferred, though I can take credit card as well.
+Cash or check is preferred, though I can take a credit card as well.

 What is standard gratuity for a fishing charter?